 Their crimes were horrible.
 Often, they would sexually assault their victims before they killed them and mutilate them beyond recognition afterward.
 Lucas would later say they didn’t feel the slightest moment of guilt.
 He once even joked that he crossed two state lines with someone’s severed head in his backseat.

 Toole had a penchant for eating their bodies.
 It was something he and Lucas were caught discussing in a private conversation over a prison phone years later after they had both been arrested.
 The way Toole talked about cannibalism, it almost sounded like something worth being nostalgic about.

 “Remember how I liked to pour some blood out of them?” he asked Lucas.
 “Some tastes like real meat when it’s got barbecue sauce on it.”

-There, Lucas lured Becky out into an isolated field, murdered her, dismembered her body, and scattered the pieces in a nearby field.
+There, Lucas lured Powell out into an isolated field, murdered her, dismembered her body, and scattered the pieces in the field.
 Then, for no reason other than a twisted urge, he lured the woman who owned the ranch out to the same field, killed her, and stuffed her body into a drainage pipe.

 The Confession Killers

 Originally, Henry Lucas was only arrested for possession of a deadly weapon, but he was just too eager to incriminate himself for every crime he could.
 He talked about his murders to any police officer who would listen.

 Toole was a bit more reluctant, but after Lucas started taking cops on guided tours of their murder sites, Toole began backing up his former lover’s claims.
 By his count, they’d murdered 108 people — including 6-year-old Adam Walsh, the son of future America’s Most Wanted host John Walsh.

 Ottis Toole insisted he was the young boy’s murderer, even arguing with the police when they didn’t believe him, telling them, “Oh, no, I killed him, too, there’s no doubt about that.”